Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Uncertainty Quantification for Markov Processes

-The tightness properties in Theorem \ref{thm:div:prop} are very attractive and ultimately rely on the presence of the cumulant generating function $\Lambda^{\widehat{f}}_P(c)$, which encodes the entire law of $f$.
+The tightness property in Proposition \ref{prop:div} is very attractive and ultimately relies on the presence of the cumulant generating function $\Lambda^{\widehat{f}}_P(c)$, which encodes the entire law of $f$.
 However, this generally this makes the bound very difficult or impossible to compute explicitly; we will need to weaken \req{goal_oriented_bound2} to obtain more usable bounds.
 Functional inequalities are one tool we will employ (see Section \ref{sec:functional_ineq}).
 Another ingredient, which we discuss next, will be explicit bounds on the optimization problem in the definition of $\Xi^\pm(\Lambda,\eta)$.
 Such an approach was put forward in \cite{GKRW} where various concentration inequalities such as Hoeffding, sub-Gaussian, and Bennett bounds are discussed.
-For this paper we will almost exclusively use the following Bernstein-type bound: \begin{lemma} Suppose there exists $\sigma>0$, $M^\pm\geq 0$ such that
+For this paper we will almost exclusively use the following Bernstein-type bound: \begin{lemma} Suppose there exist $\sigma>0$, $M^\pm\geq 0$ such that

 for all $0<c<1/M^\pm$.
 Then for all $\eta\geq 0$ we have

 Note that $M^\pm=0$ covers the case of a (one-sided) sub-Gaussian concentration bound. \end{lemma} \begin{proof} Bound $\Lambda$ using \req{lambda_Bernstein_bound} and solve the resulting optimization problem on $0<c<1/M^\pm$.